 You should respect the funds you use for sports betting and treat them with care.
 By doing so, you’ll be more careful with the bets you place, as well as with how you arrive at your selections.
 That pair of actions can help lead you further down the path to success.

 19. Banging your head against the wall as opposed to adapting

-Resistance to change can be admirable in the right circumstances, but there are times when adapting makes all of the sense in the world.
+Resistance to change can be admirable in the right circumstances, but there are times when adjusting makes all of the sense in the world.
 Such is the case when your approach to betting on sports isn’t working any longer.

 The alternative is to keep insisting that you’re right in the face of a steady stream of losses.
 That’s the equivalent of banging your head against the wall while assuming that the result will suddenly stop being a headache.

 A simple mistake can happen to anyone with sports betting.
-Missing out on a key line move or failing to account for a significant deficiency with one of your selections are just two of many examples.
+Missing out on a critical line move or failing to account for a significant deficiency with one of your selections are just two of many examples.
 Things happen.
 As long as we learn from them, all will be well.

 The most common ones are the ones we’ve listed above.
 We encourage you to digest them and commit them to memory.
 If you can avoid making these mistakes, your chances of having success with sports betting will become that much greater.